IBM/kar/docs/getting-started.md

 ### Prerequisites

-1. You will need Node 12 (LTS) and NPM 6.12+ to run the JavaScript SDK and examples.
+You will need Node 12+ and NPM 6.12+ to run the NodeJS example.

 ###  Run a Hello World NodeJS Example